apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/fsdatainputstreambuilder.md

 ## <a name="options"></a> Standard `openFile()` options since Hadoop 3.3.3

-These are options which `FileSystem` and `FileContext` implementation MUST expected to recognise and MAY support by changing the behavior of their input streams as a appropriate.
+These are options which `FileSystem` and `FileContext` implementation MUST recognise and MAY support by changing the behavior of their input streams as appropriate.

 Hadoop 3.3.0 added the `openFile()` API; these standard options were defined in a later release.
 Therefore, although they are "well known", unless confident that